QUICK AND EASY CHIA PUDDING

 Blue spirulina powder: If you don’t have blue spirulina powder, add any natural food coloring powder you like or have in your pantry.
 Check out Color Me Naturally for some ideas.

-Agave: You can substitute agave with maple syrup.
+Maple syrup: You can substitute it with agave.

 Almond milk: You can use other plant-based milk like rice or oat.